In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki.

 Nichols' neglect

-of Suki had extended far beyond those last four weeks; the state of
+of Suki had extended far beyond those last four weeks (one of our

 his records proved a vet who is --at the very best--careless, lazy, sloppy, and stupid.